hmdprs/data-scientist/README.md

 ### [Missing Values](https://www.kaggle.com/alexisbcook/missing-values)
 Missing values happen.
 Be prepared for this common challenge in real datasets.

+- Introduction
-- Introduction: There are many ways data can end up with missing values.
+  - There are many ways data can end up with missing values.
 For example,
     - A 2 bedroom house won't include a value for the size of a third bedroom.
     - A survey respondent may choose not to share his income.
+  - Most machine learning libraries (including scikit-learn) give an error if you try to build a model using data with missing values.
+  - To show number of missing values in each column
+    ```python
+    def missing_val_count(data):
+        missing_val_count_by_column = data.isnull().sum()
+        return missing_val_count_by_column[missing_val_count_by_column > 0]
+    ```
 - Approaches
   - Setup
     ```python